Arithmetic Moduli and Lifting of Enriques Surfaces: Projective models of the canonical double cover

-In order to show $\deg\varphi=1$ (again, for arbitrary $\pi$ and $p$), we argue by contradiction similar to the proof of \cite[Lemma 4.4.3]{Cossec Models}.
-So suppose $\deg\varphi\neq1$.
-Then $\deg\varphi=2$ and the image $\varphi(\widetilde{X})$ is an integral surface of degree $C^2$ in $\PP^{1+C^2}$, i.e., a surface of minimal degree.
-These surfaces have been explicitly classified by del~Pezzo, see \cite{eh} for a characteristic-free discussion.
+In order to show $\deg\varphi=1$ (now again, for arbitrary $\pi$ and $p$), we argue as in the proof of \cite[Lemma 4.4.3]{Cossec Models}.
+Seeking a contradiction, we assume $\deg\varphi\neq1$.
+Then, $\deg\varphi=2$ and the image $\varphi(\widetilde{X})$ is an integral surface of degree $C^2$ in $\PP^{1+C^2}$, that is, a surface of minimal degree.
+These surfaces have been explicitly classified by del~Pezzo, but we refer to \cite{eh} for a characteristic-free discussion.